Patented One-Piece Welded Aluminum Cores Offer Big Advantages

 The radiator core is made up of individual modular core assemblies.
 The core modules, which utilize copper and brass core assemblies, are mounted in a side-by-side configuration and have rubber shock mounts at the top and bottom, which cushion loads, absorb vibration and relieve heat-induced expansion and contraction stresses.
 Should any core section be damaged, it can be easily replaced and if a replacement is not readily available, the coolant can be shunted around the damaged module, permitting the machine to continue operating at a slightly reduced load or speed until the new core is installed.

-All of the component products are manufactured at their 120,000 sq.ft. facility.
+All of the component products are manufactured at their 120,000 sq.ft. facility in Jackson, WI.
 “We moved in this building in 1994 and expanded last year,” Newman noted.
 “Now we are putting another 40,000 sq.ft. plant up this spring.
 Some of the new space will be used to manufacture aluminum extrusion which is presently outsourced.
 The additional investment will keep us competitive and allow us to handle larger customer demands.”

 QST Radiators manufactures OEM radiators, charge air coolers and engine oil coolers for mobile and stationary equipment.
 They can design, engineer and manufacture a custom performance cooling package for your specific application.

 For detailed information or to request a quote, contact QST Radiators today.

 You can find more articles like this at Diesel Progress North America